dronzal/ASAP/README.md

 * The basic code can be found on GitHub: https://github.com/googleapis/python-speech/tree/master/samples

 #### Research
-Like mentioned during the introduction of this part, we were not able to make a speech recognition model by ourselves.
+Like mentioned during the introduction of this part, it was not possible to make a speech recognition model by ourselves.
 An attempt was made by using the DeepSpeech project (https://github.com/mozilla/DeepSpeech).
 It offers some pre-trained models, but it is also possible to train your own model.
 The model is trained by using TensorFlow and it is highly recommended to activate the GPU support.
 More information on creating an own speech